cassieevans/web-animation-workshop/stroke-animation.md

   }
 );

-// Not limited to starting out at a single point along the path and animating in one direction only gsap.fromTo(
+// move a small part of the line along the path gsap.fromTo(
   '.squiggle',
   {